onap/vnfrqts-requirements/docs/Chapter8/ves7_1spec.rst

 Allows authorized clients to publish any single event to the VES event listener.

--  Supports only secure HTTPS (one way SSL) access.
+-  Supports only HTTPS access.

 -  Uses the HTTP verb POST